Laronk/Filmmaking_Tutorials/Learning from my mistakes/Lessons_from_my_filmmaking_projects__Jan_Karpiuk.md

     Actors, depending on their experience level and working method, will need different style of directing, differently defined feedback.
 Make sure to know what each of your actors wants from you.

+- **DIRECTING: `CONSIDER ACTORS' DICTION AS A FORM OF EXPRESSING THEIR RESPECTIVE CHARACTERS`**

+    Pay attention to actors' dictions during their performance.
+Characters speak differently depending on their background.
+Example: a university proffesor will not be convincingly potrayed when the actor's diction is slacking.

 ### Good

 - **TEAMWORK: `SELECT AND TRUST YOUR CREW`**